-So I don’t think it’s about the time but I do think if you have a, if you’re going to do the challenge, at least do it for a minute.
-So that’s that, you know, hopefully that addresses that.
+I don’t think it’s about the time but I do think if you have a, if you’re going to do the challenge, at least do it for a minute.
+That’s that, you know, hopefully that addresses that.
 Now, does it have to be Christmas?
 You know, and when I thought about this, I was like, no, it doesn’t.

-It’s not just for vloggers it’s for all creators.
-So you can create videos, whether that’s tutorials, whether that is, you know, you can vlog, whether it’s, you know, anything that you want.
-So the options are really up to you.
+It’s not just for vloggers it’s for all creators, you can create videos, whether that’s tutorials, whether that is, you know, you can vlog, whether it’s, you know, anything that you want.
+The options are really up to you.
 It doesn’t need to be a vlog.

 And hopefully, that opens up your mind to all of the possibilities.
-So those are a couple of the guidelines that I’m working with this year.
+Those are a couple of the guidelines that I’m working with this year.
 Now, I’ve got a couple of other questions where people said to me, well, what if I miss a day?
 Right?

 If you miss a video, then you have the option to choose whether you want to do it, you know, double up and do two the next day, or if you want to tuck it to the end, or maybe you just, you just miss that video altogether, it’s really up to you.

 The challenge isn’t, you know, you against the rest of the world, the challenge is you against yourself, right?
 And to see how far you can go and to see how you survive putting out a video every day for 25 days.
 That hopefully narrows down vlogmas and, you know, gives you some boundaries and guidelines on what you should expect.